emehrkay/gizmo/README.md

 ##### Fields

 Gizmo entities comes with a few predefined fields that will help you structure and query your data once it is saved in your database.
-By default the fields member defines how your model's data is structured.
+By default the fields member defines how your entity's data is structured.

-If you want your model to have unstructured data, set the instance member `_allowed_undefined` to `True`.
+If you want your entity to have unstructured data, set the instance member `_allowed_undefined` to `True`.
 When this member is set to true and an undefined field is set, Gizmo will do its best to figure out what field type to use.

 > `GenericVertex` and `GenericEdge` have allowed_undefined set to True by default